magnusnosnes/LineageHomology/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="100%" />

 The figure shows squares with areas representing the transmission lineages’ sizes.
-The text inside the squares gives the estimated time of the MRCA and the number of tips in the transmission lineages.
+The text on the squares gives the estimated time of the MRCA and the number of tips in the transmission lineages.

 ## Tutorial